JM-2020-gif/react-gifApp/README.md

 # GifExpertApp

-In this school project, A small application made in React with Hooks to search and display animated gifs.
+In this school project, I recreated one small application made in React with Hooks to search and display animated gifs.
 An API with which it helped me to apply and many react topics.
-You can put a word and the api will bring related images.
+Write a word give enter and the api will bring related images.
-Have a text box, make http requests. the two components shown on the page are not the same. the files can be found in the src and components folder
+Have a text box, make http requests. the files can be found in the src and components folder